A Lean Ministry is a Smart Ministry

 2) Communicate the role of the Holy Spirit.

-Lean ministry does not limit the Spirit of God.
-Click & Tweet!
-The Holy Spirit breathes life and power into the ministries you do select.
+As already indicated, a lean ministry menu does not limit the Spirit of God.
+The Holy Spirit breathes life and power into the ministries your church prayerfully selects.

 3) Lean into the idea of margin.

 As I’ve mentioned, use your time wisely.
-Lean ministry isn’t about doing or working less; it’s about getting better.
+Lean ministry isn’t about working less it’s about getting better.
 Work on your ministries.
 Innovate and improve.

 4) Get buy-in with your staff and leaders before you cast vision from the platform.